rjkviegas/skills-workshops/week-1/rectangle_kata/README.md

 |------------------|
 ```

-## `print_rectangle` function
+## `rectangle` function

-There's a file at `lib/print_rectangle.rb`.
-It contains a function called `print_rectangle`.
+There's a file at `lib/rectangle.rb`.
+It contains a function called `rectangle`.
 The function currently returns `THIS SHOULD BE A RECTANGLE!`.
 Change it so it returns a 20x10 rectangle as above.

 ## Setup